 For dermal exposure to CPF, the hands of each volunteer were rinsed 3 times in 250 ml of 0.008 dioctyl sodium sulfosuccinate soap.
 Hand surface area for adults is approximately 4% of the body and the rest of the body surface area (minus the part covered by T-shirt and shorts) is 66%.
 It was assumed in the study that the main parts of the body were subjected to the same dose.
-The normalized dermal dose was calculated for each individual's exposure based on body surface area (as calculated from their body weight), specific dermal absorption and measured air sampling data.
+The normalized dermal dose was calculated for each individual's exposure based on body surface area (as calculated from their body weight), specific dermal absorption, and measured air sampling data.
 Nolan et al. (1984) showed that after a 5 mg/kg CPF dermal treatment in human volunteers, there was a 5-fold lower plasma ChE inhibition when compared to a 0.5 mg/kg oral dose.
-This information along with the TCPy measurements indicated that dermal absorption on the lower arm was 1.3% CPF over a 12-24 hour period compared with almost 100% absorption via the oral route.
-Griffin et al. (1999) estimated a 1% dermal absorption based on metabolites detected in urine.
-Data from the volunteer carpet study were used to validate the PBPK-PD model for the dermal route of CPF (Poet et al., 2015).
-The data were judged to be acceptable for modeling because of completeness as well as having the best concordance for RBC AChE and plasma ChE inhibition and TCPy biomarkers for oral, dermal and inhalation routes of exposure.
-Note that some parameters are obtained by use of animal data but as shown in Table 3, below, there was concordance between the data for the 4 major biomarkers.
-Use of animal data in designing a PBPK model is standard procedure.
-Parameters can be scaled to humans by use of body weights, blood flow and other pharmacokinetic measurements.
+This information along with the TCPy measurements indicated that dermal absorption on the lower arm was 1.3% CPF over a 12-24 hour period, compared with almost 100% absorption via the oral route.
+Griffin et al. (1999) estimated that dermal absorption was 1% based on metabolites detected in urine.
+Data from the volunteer carpet study were used to validate the PBPK-PD model for the dermal route of CPF (Poet, 2015).
+Note that some parameters are obtained by use of animal data but as shown in Table 3, below, there was concordance between human and rat data for 4 major biomarkers.
+Using animal data in designing a PBPK model is standard procedure.
+Parameters can be scaled to humans by use of body weights, blood flow, and other pharmacokinetic measurements.

-Pha armacokinetic (H PK) Biom arkers Choline sterase Biomarkers
+Tuble 5.
+Dud

+Pharmacokinetic (PK) Biomarkers Cholinesterase Biomarkers s

-Route Blood CPF Blood Oxon ТСРу Urine TCPy Plasm a RBC Diaphragm/lung Brain
+Route Blood CPF Blood Oxon Blood TCPy Urine TCPy Plasma RBC Diaphragm/ lung Brain

 ORAL ORAL

-Rat Data X X X X X X X X
+Rat Data Х Х X X 1 X X X Х

-Human Data X X X X X X Х Х
+Human Data Х Х X X 1 X X

 IN HALATION INHALATION

-Rat Data X X X X X X X X
+Rat Data Х Х X X 1 X X Х Х

-Human Data Х X Х Х X X Х X
+Human Data -

-DERMAL DERMAL
+DERMAL DI ERMAL

-Rat Data X Х X X X X Х Х
+Rat Data X X Х

-Human Data X X X X X X Х Х
+Human Data Х X X X X

+a DIZ DIZ 1'1 d'